-Our credit card selector tool can also guide you through the different options.
+Our credit card comparision table can also guide you through the different options.

 If you pay off your credit card in full within the interest free period, you should only ever have to repay the exact amount you spent in that period.

 - Credit cards that offer a low annual fee or the chance to earn awards points may suit your needs, as you can take advantage of these benefits without worrying about higher interest rates.

 However, if you use your credit card for purchases that you don’t always pay off immediately, you may eventually pay interest on the outstanding balance, as well as paying off the balance itself.

 - In this case, a low rate credit card may be a better option, as you will be charged a lower interest rate on any money that you carry across from month to month.

 Some people prefer to make most of their regular purchases on credit card in order to keep all their spending in one place and pay it off each month in a single bill.
 If this sounds like you, it may make sense to choose a card that rewards you for your day-to-day spending.